Vice President's Note

 As you continue your own exploration and discernment process, know that you have friends here at Austin Seminary, willing to journey with you and ask those tough questions and reflect on that voice calling you forward into God’s future and into your future.
 We invite you to visit our campus and learn more about theological education.
 We can arrange a schedule for your visit and be in conversation with you as you discern your next steps.
 We’ll give you an opportunity to tour the campus and meet with faculty, students, and staff in a relaxed informal atmosphere.
 Take time to ask your hard questions and listen for God’s whisperings in the responses of others.
 I know that you will discover that we are a welcoming and winsome assembly of pilgrims traveling the same road.

-Several of our students have written about their experiences of preparing for ministry and service to the church; you can read their essays on these pages.
 Is attending Austin Presbyterian Theological Seminary what God is calling you to do next?
 Maybe.

 Peace and Grace,